joinpursuit/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+//  Answer:
+value is Jupiter, structs are a value type object.

 ## Question 5